 This is the most comprehensive book that has been written on this dogma.
 This book answers all of the major objections on the baptism and salvation issue.
 It contains the most important papal pronouncements on this issue, a whole history of the “baptism of desire” controversy, many detailed sections covering all angles of the “invincible ignorance” objection, a section responding to every objection you’ve probably heard of on this topic and many that you haven’t.
 This is the first and only book to have covered all of the dogmatic definitions on this topic about salvation from the ecumenical councils (including the little-known ones from the Council of Vienne and the Fifth Lateran Council – see section 1).
 Look through the Table of Contents if you are looking for a particular issue or objection.
-But we strongly recommend that people obtain this book from us for only $4.00 so that they can have all the quotations in book form.
+But we strongly recommend that people obtain this book from us so that they can have all the quotations in book form.

 Pope Gregory XVI, Summo Iugiter Studio, May 27, 1832, on no salvation outside the Church: “You know how zealously Our predecessors taught that article of faith which these dare to deny, namely the necessity of the Catholic faith and of unity for salvation… Omitting other appropriate passages which are almost numberless in the writings of the Fathers, We shall praise St. Gregory the Great who expressly testifies that THIS IS INDEED THE TEACHING OF THE CATHOLIC CHURCH.
 He says: ‘The holy universal Church teaches that it is not possible to worship God truly except in her and asserts that all who are outside of her will not be saved.’
 Official acts of the Church proclaim the same dogma.
 Thus, in the decree on faith which Innocent III published with the synod of Lateran IV, these things are written: ‘There is one universal Church of all the faithful outside of which no one is saved.’
 Finally the same dogma is also expressly mentioned in the profession of faith proposed by the Apostolic See, not only that which all Latin churches use, but also that which… other Eastern Catholics use.
 We did not mention these selected testimonies because We thought you were ignorant of that article of faith and in need of Our instruction.
 Far be it from Us to have such an absurd and insulting suspicion about you.
 But We are so concerned about this serious and well known dogma, which has been attacked with such remarkable audacity, that We could not restrain Our pen from reinforcing this truth with many testimonies.”